How to Buy a Paddle Board

 A big concern a lot of people have before buying a SUP is where they will store it at their house.
 To keep your board in great condition and increase its lifespan, you’ll want to minimize its exposure to the elements when not in use.
 Regardless of the type of climate where you live, it is highly recommended that you keep your stand up paddle board indoors when not in use.
 Regardless of what type of board you have, the key is to keep your SUP in a cool dark location where it is safe and protected.
 Here are some tips for storing your paddle board.

-5. On Average, How Much Do SUPs Cost?
+5. On Average, How Much Do Paddle Boards Cost?

 The biggest concern for most people is the price of the board.
-You don’t want a super expensive board, but you also don’t want buy a cheap board just to save money.
-It’s important to do your research to compare boards and companies.
+You don’t want a super expensive board, but you also don’t want to buy a cheap board just to save money.
+It’s important to do your research to compare boards and companies when it comes to paddle board cost and quality.
+The paddle board price breakdown is as follows: .

 Basic level boards – <$500

 Often cheaper boards sacrifice quality, materials, and design to achieve their lower price.
-Be weary, the board may not last as long as a ones constructed with higher quality materials.
+Be weary, the board may not last as long as one constructed with higher quality-materials.
+The designs tend to be very basic, such as solid colors with few artistic elements.

 Premium priced boards – $500 to $1000